 It is the goal of the Community College of Rhode Island Nursing Department that all students succeed.
-Remediation is an essential goal to success and students who perform below expected benchmarks must seek remediation.
-A remediation plan is required for:
+Remediation is an essential goal to success.
+While remediation is recommended for all students, it is essential for students who perform below expected benchmarks.
+A remediation plan is strongly recommended for:

-- a grade < 77% on a unit examination

-- a score <850 on a HESI test

-- marginal performance in the clinical setting.
+- a grade < 77% on a unit examination - a HESI test score less than the required benchmark indicated on Syllabus A - marginal performance in the clinical setting.

-Students are expected to establish a remediation plan within seven (7) days of an exam, and develop a documented plan that addresses areas of weakness.
+Students are expected to establish a remediation plan within seven (7) days of the posting of exam grades, and develop a documented plan that addresses areas of weakness.
 Failure to complete remediation plan/assignments may result in course failure.